 Never put dish washing liquid in your washing machine!
 This can cause serious issues with your machine and can actually void your warranty.
 Just strip your diapers in the sink or the bathtub.

 Blue Dawn is a great choice of dish washing liquid as it has a low amount of additional fragrances or additives.

 If you are experiencing problems with stinky or leaky diapers and you do not have hard water, nor you use a lot of diaper cream, then the issue is often detergent buildup.

 In this case, you can just use the method below with hot water.
 The hot water with a wash cycle that agitates any buildup off the diapers should be enough to solve the problem.

-1) Stripping with Hot Water
+3.1) Stripping Cloth Diapers with Hot Water

 To strip your cloth diapers with hot water, do the following:

 - Put your cloth diapers through a hot wash with no detergents or additives, and rinse.

 - If you see suds during or after the wash cycle, do another hot wash and rinse.

 - If you can’t see any suds inside, then do at least 2 hot washes.